-Finn McCool lead a clan of Medieval Irish warriors called the Fianna Eireann.
-There are many stories in Irish legend of adventures, voyages, battles and Gods which are commonly categorised into four main cycles.
+There are many stories in Irish Mythology of adventures, voyages, battles and Gods which are commonly categorized by historians into four main cycles.
 One of which is the Finn Cycle, also known as the Fenian Cycle.
-These stories are based around the Irish mythical hero Fionn MacCool and his warriors of the Fianna, who were forest dwelling mercenaries known as the soldiers of destiny.
+These stories are based around the mythical Irish hero Fionn MacCool and his warriors of the Fianna, who were forest-dwelling mercenaries known as the soldiers of destiny.
 These Finnian Tales were said to have been written as poems by Finn McCool’s son, Oisín.

 The early life of Fionn mac Cool

 The Boyhood Deeds of Fionn documents Finn McCool’s childhood.
-Fionn’s mother was Muireann Muncháem (Muraine).
+Fionn’s mother was Muireann Muncháem (Muirne).
 His maternal grandfather was Tadg mac Nuadat, a druid who lived on the hill of Almu.
 He had foreseen her marriage would result in losing his home, so spurned any potential suitor.
 This forced Cumhal, the leader of the feared Fianna warriors who had fallen in love, to abduct her.
-Outraged at this Tadg appealed for help to the High King of Ireland, Conn of the Hundred Battles.
-Conn agreed and forbid the relationship, sending his troops after the newly outlawed Cumhal.
+Outraged at this, Tadg appealed for help to the High King of Ireland, Conn of the Hundred Battles.
+Conn agreed and forbade the relationship, sending his troops after the newly outlawed Cumhal.

 Fionn was brought up by two foster mothers in secret, Bodhmall and her companion Liath Luachra, who were known as great warriors.
 They hid the boy in the forest and taught him how to be a great warrior and joined him on several adventures.
 Word of young Fionn’s adventures was beginning to spread, and his foster parents were worried his father’s enemies would find him so confident they had taught him all they could, sent him into the service of local kings to work, but each time he would be recognised as Cumhal’s son.
 In fear of being unable to protect him, he was forced to move away yet again.
-It seems this nomadic lifestyle took him South to Bantry in West Cork.
+It seems this nomadic lifestyle took him South to West Cork to serve the King of Bantry.

 The Salmon of Knowledge